 Animal Protection Program

-Since its establishment, The Summerlee Foundation has promoted a new ethic towards our fellow beings through its national and international grantmaking programs supporting rescue, research, rehabilitation, and advocacy.
-Our grants have assisted a wide variety of programs, including second chances for companion animals, protection of wild carnivores, sanctuary and refuge, and endangered species protection and advocacy.
+Since 1988, The Summerlee Foundation has promoted a new ethic towards our fellow beings through its national and international grantmaking programs supporting rescue, research, rehabilitation, and protection.
+Our grants have assisted a wide variety of programs, including second chances for companion animals, increased knowledge and protection of wild carnivores, sanctuary and refuge.
 While many of these projects have been controversial, all have been critically important.
-Collectively, we have alleviated fear, pain and suffering in countless animals’ lives, advanced and expanded the rights of all non-human animals, defended the laws that protect them, and created new policies to address new grievances against them.
-We have rescued, re-homed, relocated, and rehabilitated these animals.
+Collectively, we have alleviated fear, pain and suffering in countless animals’ lives, advanced and expanded the rights of all non-human animals, defended the laws that protect them, and created new policies and programs to address new grievances against them.
+We have rescued, re-homed, relocated, and rehabilitated.

 The Summerlee Foundation is enormously proud of the dedication and achievements of its grantseekers and congratulates all of you for your vision, your commitment, and your ability to make a difference in the lives of so many.